-We’ve spent more than $810 million on protective equipment, new technology in our plants, and team member benefits to manage the virus and keep our team members better protected.
+We devoted more than $810 million on protective equipment, new technology in our plants, and team member benefits to manage the virus and keep our team members better protected.

-To supplement our enhanced safety protocols, we implemented a comprehensive data-led testing strategy to help keep cases low and our facilities safer.
+We used a comprehensive data-led testing strategy to help keep cases low and our facilities safer.